-Notice to Maine Resident
+Notice to Maine Residents

-On or about June 29^{th} , 2021, FF&A provided written notice of this incident to all affected individuals, which includes one (1) Maine resident.
+On or about August 24, 2021, Columbia provided written notice of this incident to affected individuals, which includes two (2) Maine residents.
 Written notice is being provided in substantially the same form as the letter attached here as Exhibit A.